ibm-cloud-docs/text-to-speech/ssml-elements.md

 ```
 {: codeblock}

-You can also specify the value `group` or `single` with the `format` attribute.
+You can also specify the value `group` or `single` with the optional `format` attribute.
 These attributes help improve legibility of alphanumeric strings like confirmation of numbers and ID.
 The `single` format adds more silence while spelling-out characters one-by-one.
 The `group` format adds a longer silence when we switch from digits to letters and vice-versa, and after reading every 3 or 4 same type of characters.

 ```xml
 <say-as interpret-as="letters" format=“single”>112A567B</say-as>